MIDS-at-Duke/opioid-2023-j-o-a/10_code/README.md

 - [`11_confrim_states.py`](11_confrim_states.py): A python script used for sanity checking for states gathered and also used to see difference in naming of counties of Washington Post vs US Vital Statistics

+- [`12_read.py`](12_read.py): A python script that was used for sanity checking for states gathered as we weren't sure why there was a big difference in number of rows from the original dataset

+- [`13_popdatagen.py`](13_popdatagen.py): A python script that appends population counts for their respective counties

 - [`14_mortality_txt_to_csv.py`](14_mortality_txt_to_csv.py): A python script that converts `00_data/US_VitalStatistics` .txt files into appropriate .csv fileS

 - [`15_opioid_groupby.py`](15_opioid_groupby.py): A python script that aggregates data of the three datasets used for this project for our analysis